Hands up who remembers Deadly Earnest?

 The question remains, however, whatever happened to Ian Bannerman?

-Legend has it that after the show wound up he is believed to have lived in the Blue Mountains before moving further west.
+Legend has it that after the show wound up, he spent time in the Blue Mountains before moving further west.

-His fate is ‘shrouded’ in mystery . . .
+His fate remains ‘shrouded’ in mystery . . .